brendt/stitcher.io/src/content/mails/static-analysis-08.md

-A week ago, at the beginning of these series, I made a distinction between running static analysers in realtime while coding, and running as standalone programs.
+A week ago, at the beginning of these series, I made a distinction between running static analysers in realtime while coding, and running them as standalone programs.
 While the boundaries are a little troubled — PhpStorm can run Psalm and PHPStan in "realtime", and PhpStorm's inspections can also be run standalone — the simplest way of thinking about this is that your IDE will perform realtime analysis, while tools like Psalm and PHPStan will most likely be run separately.

 In the latter case, there's an opportunity to run them in some kind of continuous integration (CI) flow.
 Running static analysers locally can be helpful, though they take a while, and it's most important that the integrity of your code is ensured before deploying.